-Then we move on to the mains, and things kick up a gear.
+Then we move on to the mains, and here the Caractere chefs kick things up a gear.
 Julien has decided on the lamb with chard and glazed potatoes, and everything about it makes my mouth water.
 The lamb is just the right shade of juicy pink, the chard a deep healthy green, and the potatoes look unctuous and crisp.
 And all of it covered in a gravy that makes me want to lick his plate.
 The look of enjoyment on Julien's face when he tucks in assures me that it tastes as good as it looks.

 I have gone for the pork cheek ravioli with roast baby onions and glazed vegetables.
 And it is astounding.
 Every bite is creamily rich and delicious.
 It has been a while since I enjoyed a plate of pasta quite so much, and a generous helping of time passes in companionable silence as we are both submerged in culinary delight.